Carrie Underwood Shares Her Version Of Hymn “Nothing But The Blood Of Jesus”

 Carrie Underwood Shares Her Version Of Hymn “Nothing But The Blood Of Jesus” | Classic Country Music | Legendary Stories and Songs Videos

 The hymn was written by Baptist minister and Bucknell University professor Robert Lowry in 1876.
-It has since been performed by a number of singers, perhaps most notably by country music legend Randy Travis.
+It has since been performed by several singers, perhaps most notably by country music legend Randy Travis.

-Travis has clearly served as a source of inspiration to Underwood throughout her life.
+Travis has clearly served as an inspiration to Underwood throughout her life.
 In 2007, she covered his song “I Told You So” for her album Carnival Ride.
-Travis and Underwood later united to create a duet version of the song, which they released in 2009.
+Travis and Underwood later united to create a duet version of the song released in 2009.

-Underwood is following in Travis’ footsteps yet again by singing “Nothing But the Blood of Jesus.”
+Underwood followed in Travis’s footsteps again by singing the hymn “Nothing But the Blood of Jesus.”

 When Underwood announced she was releasing her version of the song, she shared a video to show how it came together in the studio.
 She also revealed that Bear Rinehart, the frontman of the Christian rock band NEEDTOBREATHE, provided backing vocals on the track.

-If you want to hear Underwood’s rendition of “Nothing But the Blood of Jesus,” look no further than the clip below.
+If you want to hear Carrie Underwood sing the hymn “Nothing But the Blood of Jesus,” look no further than the clip below.

 This early release gave fans a taste of what to expect on Underwood’s gospel record, My Savior.
-The album was released on March 26, 2021 just in time for Easter.
+The album was released on March 26, 2021, just before Easter.
 It later went on to win a Grammy Award!

 Share on Facebook Share on Facebook